gulfiliz/gulfiliz.github.io/_posts/2025-04-18-measurement-problem-deep.md

 ### Bohmian Mechanics (de Broglie 1927, Bohm 1952)

 **Core claim:** There are particles with definite positions.
-There is also a wavefunction — the pilot wave — that guides the particles.
+There is also a wavefunction, the pilot wave, that guides the particles.

 **The guidance equation:**